 Stuart Pearce MBE is a former England footballer and manager.

-He went onto earn 78 caps for England being the first choice left back before retiring from international football in 1999.
+He went onto earn 78 caps for England.
+He was the team’s first choice left-back before retiring from international football in 1999.

-He also managed the Great Britain Olympic football team at the 2012 Olympics and managed the full England team following the resignation of Fabio Capello before Roy Hodgson’s appointment.
+He also managed the Team GB Olympic football team at the 2012 Olympics and managed the full England team following the resignation of Fabio Capello, before Roy Hodgson’s appointment.

 Stuart Pearce is available for motivational and after-dinner speeches.

 Stuart uses his football experiences and business acumen to significant effect in the corporate speaking industry.

 Stuart has a wealth of experience in leading and motivating individuals and teams and extensive personal experiences in the world of sport.
 This, when coupled with his knowledge gained from time spent leading individuals and teams, make Stuart’s speeches passionate and insightful.